vpinball/pinmame/src/p2k/README.md

 run is reproducible to the frame regardless of how fast the host is - which is what makes it useful as a regression test: every measurement in this port was taken this way, and a change that alters behaviour shows up as a different frame number rather than as an impression.

-If you are integrating this driver into a frontend, this is also the quickest way to see what the machine does with switch feedback before your own feedback exists.

 ### The switch matrix